 Religious marriages may be performed according to the customs and ceremonies of the Church or religious body carrying out the ceremony.
 However, the couple must first obtain a marriage registration form which they must show to the person solemnising the marriage.
-It is the responsibility of the couple to ensure that the person solemnising the marriage is on the register of solemnisers Solemnisers may be registered temporarily to solemnise a specific marriage or to solemnise marriages for a specific period.
+The couple are responsible for ensuring that the person solemnising the marriage is on the register of solemnisers.
+(He may be registered temporarily to solemnise a specific marriage or to solemnise marriages for a specific period.)

 Check the register of solemnisers

 The venue for religious marriages is a matter for the authorities of the Church or religious body, but the venues for all marriages, civil or religious, must be open to the public.
 The ceremony must be performed in the presence of two witnesses, and the couple must declare that